laravel/lumen-docs/routing.md

 	<input type="hidden" name="_token" value="<?php echo csrf_token(); ?>">

-Of course, using the Blade [templating engine](/docs/templating):
+Of course, using the Blade [templating engine](/docs/templates):

 	<input type="hidden" name="_token" value="{{ csrf_token() }}">

 You do not need to manually verify the CSRF token on POST, PUT, or DELETE requests.
-The `Laravel\Lumen\Http\Middleware\VerifyCsrfToken` [HTTP middleware](/docs/middleware) will verify token in the request input matches the token stored in the session.
+If it is enabled in the `bootstrap/app.php` file, the `Laravel\Lumen\Http\Middleware\VerifyCsrfToken` [HTTP middleware](/docs/middleware) will verify token in the request input matches the token stored in the session.

 #### X-CSRF-TOKEN